open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 acknowledges the data and the other server does not (yet), the client needs to decide how to move forward.

-In such a situation, the client SHOULD implement queuing, acknowledgment-handling and retry logic per destination.
+In such a situation, the client SHOULD implement (per destination): queuing,
+acknowledgment-handling, and retry logic.
 This ensures that servers do not block each other.
 The queues SHOULD reference and send shared immutable data, thus minimizing the memory overhead caused by having multiple queues.